matters-in-media-art/mattersinmediaart.org/acquiring-time-based-media-art.md

 <span class="flow-text">
-Because time-based media works require a proactive approach to care and management, the moment of acquisition is critical in gathering information that will ensure their display and care into the future.
+Because media artworks require a proactive approach to care and management, the moment of acquisition is critical in gathering information that will ensure their display and care into the future.
 </span>

 ![](http://images.tate.org.uk/sites/default/files/styles/grid-normal-12-cols/public/images/eija-liisaahtila_annieakiegod_1998_0.jpg?itok=lJxaLd3A)